tsgates/arch-wiki-markdown/wiki/Vim.md

 > Using the mouse

-Vim has the ability to make use of the mouse, but requires xterm's mouse reporting feature.
+Vim has the ability to make use of the mouse, but it only works for certain terminals (on Linux it is xterm and Linux console with gpm).

-1. See the example .vimrc below to enable the mouse.
+To enable this feature, add this line into ~/.vimrc:

-2. Use xterm.
-In your console: export TERM=xterm-256color or export TERM=xterm
+    set mouse=a

-Notes:
+> Note:

 -   This even works in PuTTY over SSH.
 -   In PuTTY, the normal highlight/copy behaviour is changed because Vim